Control of a spin qubit in a lateral GaAs quantum dot based on symmetry of gating potential: Introduction

-Evidently, different symmetry of the circular and elliptical potential is the main reason for the observed behaviour.
-But, to what extent can the potential symmetry alter the basic properties of the electrically controlled spin qubit?
+Evidently, different symmetry of the gating potential~\cite{PRC15} is the main reason for the observed behavior.
+But to what extent can the potential symmetry alter the basic properties of the electrically controlled spin qubit?
 To address this question, we have performed a general analysis valid for the lateral GaAs QD system with ${\bf C}_{n{\rm v}}$ or ${\bf C}_{n}$ symmetry of the gating potential.
 Besides the expected anisotropy on the magnetic field orientation, we were able to find potential symmetries for which the QD orientation with respect to the crystallographic frame can act as another control parameter of the spin qubit characteristics.
-With our theory we offer a simple and efficient way to determine the impact of the gating potential on the Rabi frequency and spin relaxation rate.
-This is shown on the example of anisotropic and isotropic harmonic potential, as well as for equilateral triangle, square and rectangular potential.
+With our theory, we offer a simple and efficient way to determine the impact of the gating potential on the Rabi frequency and spin relaxation rate.
+This is shown in the example of anisotropic and isotropic harmonic potential, as well as for the infinite-wall equilateral triangle, square, and rectangular potential.

 This paper is organized as follows.
-In Section~\ref{Section2} we define a single electron GaAs spin qubit model.
-In Section~\ref{Section3} we define the dipole moment of the electrically controlled spin qubit that describes both the Rabi frequency and SOI induced spin relaxation rate mediated by acoustic phonons.
-In Section~\ref{Dipole} we present the main results of the paper, analytical expressions for the dipole moment in the case of the gating potential with ${\bf C}_{n{\rm v}}$ or ${\bf C}_{n}$ symmetry.
-In Section~\ref{examples}, to enlighten the impact of the gating potential on the spin qubit lifetime we use the obtained expressions to compare the influence of the harmonic confinement with equilateral triangle, square and rectangular potential.
+In Section~\ref{Section2} we define a single-electron GaAs spin qubit model.
+In Section~\ref{Section3} we define the dipole moment of the electrically controlled spin qubit that describes both the Rabi frequency and SOI-induced spin relaxation rate mediated by acoustic phonons.
+In Section~\ref{Dipole} we present the main results of the paper: analytical expressions for the dipole moment in the case of the gating potential with ${\bf C}_{n{\rm v}}$ or ${\bf C}_{n}$ symmetry.
+In Section~\ref{examples}, to illustrate the impact of the gating potential on the spin qubit lifetime we use the obtained expressions to compare the influence of the harmonic confinement with an infinite-wall equilateral triangle, square, and rectangular potential.
 In Section~\ref{Section4} we give our conclusions.